Single-payer healthcare: California

 California attempted passage of a single-payer health system by initiative in 1994, as Proposition 186, which got 27% of the vote.

 Multiple legislative proposals have been proposed in the state legislature, one of the earliest by Senator Nicholas Petris.
 The first successful passage of legislation through the California State Legislature, SB 840 or "The California Universal Healthcare Act" (authored by Sheila Kuehl), occurred in 2006 and again in 2008.
 Both times, Governor Arnold Schwarzenegger vetoed the bill.
 State Senator Mark Leno has reintroduced the bill in the legislative session afterwards.

 On February 17, 2017, SB 562, which is also known as "The Healthy California Act" was introduced to the California State Senate.
 This bill is a $400 billion plan that was sponsored by the California Nurses Association to implement single-payer healthcare in California.
 Under this bill, which was co-authored by State Senators Ricardo Lara (D-Bell Gardens) and Toni Atkins (D-San Diego), Californians would have health coverage without having to pay any premiums, co-pays, or deductibles.
 Under this proposed bill, all California residents will be covered in the Healthy California Act SB 562 regardless of their immigration status.
 This bill will also include transient students that attend California institutions who purchased their healthcare program through the school.
 Services that will be covered by this bill will need to be determined as medically necessary by the patient's chosen health care provider.
 These services will range from preventive services to emergency services, in addition to prescription drugs services.
 SB 562 passed in the State Senate on June 1, 2017, with a vote of 23–14.
 When the bill was sent to the State Assembly, it was put on hold by Assembly Speaker Anthony Rendon, who expressed concern over financing.

 According to SB 562, a Healthy California Trust Fund would be established to provide funding for the bill.
 Currently, states receive funding from the federal government for certain healthcare services such as Medicaid and Medicare.
 In addition to taxes, these funds would be pooled into the new trust fund and provide the sources of funding needed to implement The Healthy California Act.
 However, California must first obtain a waiver from the federal government which would allow California to pool all the money received from these federal programs into one central fund.
-A new bill, AB 1400, authored by Assemblymembers Ash Kalra, Alex Lee and Miguel Santiago was introduced in 2021, and is pending for 2022.
+A new bill, AB 1400, proposed by Assemblymember Ash Kalra in 2021, would have established single-payer healthcare in California under the name of CalCare.
+The bill was ultimately withdrawn by Kalra before a floor vote could be held on it in January 2022 because AB 1400 did not have the votes to pass if one was to be held.

 In 2019, California Governor Gavin Newsom appointed a "Healthy California for All" (HCFA) commission to study the feasibility of adopting a universal health care system with unified financing, such as a single-payer system, in California.